basho/basho_docs/content/riak/kv/2.0.4/configuring/reference.md

 > **Please Note:**
 >
 > Riak KV's strong consistency is an experimental feature and may be removed from the product in the future.
 Strong consistency is not commercially supported or production-ready.
-Strong consistency is incompatible with Multi-Datacenter Replication, Riak Search, Bitcask Expiration, LevelDB Secondary Indexes, Riak Data Types and Commit Hooks.
+Strong consistency is incompatible with Multi-Datacenter Replication, Riak search, Bitcask Expiration, LevelDB Secondary Indexes, Riak Data Types and Commit Hooks.
 We do not recommend its usage in any production environment.

 Riak's strong consistency feature has a variety of tunable parameters that allow you to enable and disable strong consistency, modify the